Pedro-Bronsveld/anki-editor/development.md

 - Field name can't start or end with a space, but can contain spaces.
 - Field name can't contain template characters: `:` `"` `{` `}` .
   - This is also true for the first character.
+- The Anki field editor window doesn't allow for newline characters to be used in field names, so it's safe to assume field names can't contain `\n` .
 - Special field names are a subset of normal field names.

 ### Regex